-Nintendo’s newest console will switch up your gaming habits, and you’ll love it
+Nintendo's Switch changes how you play games, and may change how you see them

 If you can do without Nintendo games and play on a TV or monitor, you would be better served purchasing a PS4, Xbox One, or gaming PC.
 If you already have any of these, the Switch is a fantastic second system that will give you access to more original games than any other option.

-If you’re specifically looking for a portable platform, we would recommend the Switch over the 3DS, if only because it seems unlikely that Nintendo will continue supporting the 3DS beyond 2017.
+If you’re specifically looking for a portable platform, we would recommend the Switch over the 3DS, if only because it seems unlikely that Nintendo will make its strongest games

 How long will it last?